okkine/HA-Sol/README.md

 - **Seasonal Dynamic Elevations**: Automatically adjust elevation thresholds based on solstice curves
 - **Solstice Curve Sensor**: Provides normalized solstice transition values (0-1)
 - **Atmospheric Correction**: Accounts for pressure and temperature effects on refraction

-## Installation

-### Option 1: HACS (Recommended)

-1. Make sure you have [HACS](https://hacs.xyz/) installed
-2. Add this repository as a custom repository in HACS
-3. Search for "Sol" in the HACS store
-4. Click "Download"
-5. Restart Home Assistant
-6. Add the integration to your configuration

-### Option 2: Manual Installation

-1. Download the `custom_components/sol` folder from this repository
-2. Place it in your `config/custom_components/` directory
-3. Restart Home Assistant
-4. Add the integration to your configuration

 ## Configuration